neuronsimulator/nrn/programming/timer.rst

     Description:
         Specify the timer interval.
 Timer resolution is system dependent but is probably around 10 ms.
-        The time it takes to execute the python function is part of the interval.
+        The time it takes to execute the Python function is part of the interval.